yjshen/db-paper-catalog/README.md

 VLDB13:Upper and Lower Bounds on the Cost of a Map-Reduce Computation

 VLDB13:Towards Predicting Query Execution Time for Concurrent and Dynamic Database Workloads

+SIGMOD13:CS2: A New Database Synopsis for Query Estimation

+SIGMOD13:On the Correct and Complete Enumeration of the Core Search Space

 VLDB12:A Statistical Approach Towards Robust Progress Estimation